-Things started getting worse for me, when I had my first panic attack in the morning.
-I thought it couldn’t get any worse, but it was almost doable when they had been confined to the night time.
+Things started getting worse for me when I had my first panic attack in the morning.
+I thought it couldn’t get any worse.

 What I am trying to say, is that I am not being flippant.
 When panic attacks first come, it is impossible to think that you can get better, but you can.

 So I now have panic attacks and have to get ready to go to work.
 For the first few mornings, I called in sick, as I literally could not go.

 I had to go back in, though, as in my mind I was thinking, “what could I say?
 I’m having panic attacks and need time off?”
 Back then, I worked as a psychologist; yes, I have been doing this a long time.

 Now as I am writing this, there is no shame.